Don’t think of rebuilding bad credit as a race — slow and steady changes are needed. Time and patience are your allies

-Unfortunately, there is no such thing as a quick credit fix.
-If negative items on a credit report drag down your credit score, the solutions -- and the score gains that result -- tend to be slow and steady.
+If negative items on a credit report drag down your credit score, the solutions — and the score gains that result — tend to be slow and steady.
 Time and patience are often your best allies as you adopt habits proven to help your credit score, and steer clear of moves that hurt it.

-Following are five steps to clean up your credit.
-They're not fast, but unlike the imaginary quick-fix manual, they have one advantage: They work.
+Here’s a breakdown of five steps to take to clean up your credit.
+They’re not fast, but unlike the imaginary quick-fix manual, they have one advantage: They work.

-Step 1: Look at your credit reports and credit score
+1. Look at your credit reports and credit scores

 If your credit is wounded, the first step to healing is to rip off the bandage and examine the damage.
 Do this by requesting copies of your credit reports.